Norwich woman dies in crash in Kingman County

 WICHITA, Kan.
 (KSNW) — One person has died and another one was critically injured in a crash in Kingman County on Saturday.

-The Kansas Highway Patrol (KHP) Crash Log says 78-year-old Mary Yahnke of Norwich was driving a 2005 Ford Escape north on SE 100th Ave.
+The Kansas Highway Patrol (KHP) says 78-year-old Mary Yahnke of Norwich was driving a 2005 Ford Escape north on SE 100th Avenue.

-At the same time, a 77-year-old Wichita man was driving a 1997 Chevrolet pickup east on SE 60th St.
+At the same time, a 77-year-old Wichita man was driving a 1997 Chevrolet pickup east on SE 60th Street.

 Troopers say Yahnke failed to stop at a stop sign and crashed into the pickup.
 Both vehicles entered the northeast ditch, rolled, and landed on their driver’s sides.